-- lower earnings from Western Power reflecting a full year of the Sundance A PPA force majeure - lower equity income from Bruce Power because of increased outage days - lower Canadian Mainline net income in 2012 which excluded incentive earnings and reflected a lower investment base - lower earnings from Great Lakes which reflected lower revenues as a result of lower rates and uncontracted capacity - lower earnings from ANR because of lower transportation and storage revenues, lower incidental commodity sales and higher operating costs - lower earnings from U.S. Power due to lower realized prices, higher load serving costs and reduced water flows at the hydro facilities.
+- lower earnings from Western Power reflecting a full year of the Sundance A PPA force majeure - · lower equity income from Bruce Power because of increased outage days - lower Canadian Mainline net income in 2012 which excluded incentive earnings and reflected a lower investment base - lower earnings from Great Lakes which reflected lower revenues as a result of lower rates and uncontracted capacity - lower earnings from ANR because of lower transportation and storage revenues, lower incidental commodity sales and higher operating costs - lower earnings from U.S. Power due to lower realized prices, higher load serving costs and reduced water flows at the hydro facilities - higher comparable interest expense, mainly because of new debt issuances in 2011 and 2012.